fuzail-afsar/smit-assignments/README.md

 ### Todo App

-This app is built using HTML, CSS, JavaScript.
+This app is built using HTML, CSS, JavaScript and local storage for database.